openmv/openmv-arduino-rpc/README.md

 RPC calls take time.
 So much time that it's not possible to max out your interface bandwidth using them.
 So, the RPC library supports stream mode over each interface which will allow you to push data at the maximum possible speed your interface supports.
 Please see the [Arduino Stream Master](examples/arduino_to_arduino_communication_as_the_controller_device/arduino_to_arduino_communication_as_the_controller_device.ino) and [Arduino Stream Slave](examples/arduino_to_arduino_communication_as_the_remote_device/arduino_to_arduino_communication_as_the_remote_device.ino) sketches for how to use the RPC library in stream mode.
 Note that we do not supply examples for how to use the RPC library with the OpenMV Cam in stream mode as the OpenMV Cam will trivially overrun the data buffers on all but the most advanced Arduinos.

-Streaming mode is built ontop of successful RPC calls.
+Streaming mode is built on top of successful RPC calls.
 Once you've managed to perform one you know that both the master and slave device are in sync.
 At this point the slave and master device can both enter stream mode at the same time to send data one direction (the RPC library is fundamentally half duplux which allows it to work over any interface).

 On the sender side (which can either be the master or slave) you need to execute `bool stream_writer_setup()` and on the receiver side `bool stream_reader_setup(uint32_t queue_depth = 1)`.
 The `queue_depth` value passed by the reader should be a number from 1 to 255 which defines how many packets the sender is allowed to send without acknowledgement from the reader.
 This argument is forced to `1` on I2C/SPI interfaces which cannot handle full duplex traffic.
 The larger the value of `queue_depth` the more the writer and reader are decopuled from one another allowing the writer to generate packets as fast as possible without the overhead of the reader processing those packets and returning responses.
 That said, this argument should generally be `1` for Arduino Microcontrollers.